 Randy Greer, Executive Vice President of W. L. Gary Company, Inc., serves as a Trustee and Co-Chairman of the Plumber’s Apprenticeship Committee for Plumbers Local 5.

 Steamfitter’s Apprenticeship Committee, Steamfitters Local 602

 Mike Dent, Executive Vice President of W. L. Gary Company, Inc., serves as a Trustee and Co-Chairman of the Steamfitter’s Apprenticeship Committee for Steamfitters Local 602.

 MCAMW board of Directors

-Brooke Greer, President of W. L. Gary Company, Inc., serves as President for the Mechanical Contractors Association of Metropolitan Washington (MCAMW) board of Directors.
+Brooke Greer, President of W. L. Gary Company, Inc., served as President for the Mechanical Contractors Association of Metropolitan Washington (MCAMW) board of Directors in 2013.

 MSCA Local Board of Directors

 Fred Lago, Service Manager at W. L. Gary Company, Inc., serves as a board member on the local DC chapter of the Mechanical Service Contractors of America (MSCA).

 CFMA DC Chapter